Flymeth/flylang-src/assets/docs/help.md

 flylang # Starts the "in-console" mode -> See the "in-console mode" section for more informations

-flylang --info # Diplays the language's informations flylang --help # Diplays this message flylang --syntax # Diplays informations about the language's syntax flylang --props # Diplays the current flylang interpreter behaviors' value
+flylang --info # Diplays the language's informations flylang --changelog # Diplays the current/previous changes of the flylang interpreter flylang --help # Diplays this message flylang --syntax # Diplays informations about the language's syntax flylang --props # Diplays the current flylang interpreter behaviors' value